 The east-west pipe was constructed by the Corps of Engineers Black Mesa Project, which was cost-shared with Bernalillo County and AMAFCA and located in Raymac road.
 The next phase of the project was constructed by AMAFCA in 2014 and crossed Coors Boulevard to MRGCD right of way.

 The manifold pipe alignment is “straight-lined” within the Gun Club Lateral right-of-way and will involve reconstruction of the lateral and associated irrigation turnouts and ditch crossings.
-Due to time limitations required by the MRGCD, the mainfold project has been broken into several phases.
+Due to time limitations required by the MRGCD, the manifold project has been broken into several phases.
 The current phases will continue the work completed last winter and will connect Don Felipe Dam completing the north branch of the manifold.
 The projects will also extend the pipe south along the Gun Club Lateral from just north of Maplewood Ave. to south of Powers Way Rd.
-Construction started on November 1, 2019 and is anticipated to be substantially complete by March 1, 2020 in time for MRGCD irrigation season.
+Construction for both projects was completed in June 2020.